murti-abhishek/murti-abhishek/README.md

 - 👋 Hi, I’m @murti-abhishek
 - 👀 Currently working as a Data Scientist / Bioinformatician at UCSF
+- Developing a package for analyzing scRNAseq data in Julia
 - 🌱 I’m interested in Mathematical Modeling, Machine Learning, Data Science (and Finance)

 <!---